A topic from the subject of Isolation in Chemistry.

 Main Concepts:

-Solvent:* A liquid that is used to dissolve or remove the liquid component from the solid.
+• Solvent: A liquid (often water, ethanol, or other organic solvents) that is used to dissolve or remove the liquid component from the solid during washing.
+The choice of solvent is crucial and depends on the solubility of the solid and the impurities.

 Experiment: Isolation by Filtration